bryanfraschetti/Sequence/README.md

 Naturally, the .env configuration file used in development is not tracked as it contains confidential credentials.
 Similarly, when running in a docker container it is unadvisable to store the .env on the container.
 For this reason, the real docker-compose.yaml is also not version tracked.
-An example docker-compose without any critical information is nonetheless provided.
+An example docker-compose without any critical information is nevertheless provided.

 ## Production Steps